RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2022-01-01-ai-sentiment-analyzer.md

 featured: true
 ---

-This post walks through my IMDB sentiment analysis app.
-I train a movie review classifier on IMDB.
-It uses the Transformers library for model and training.
-It wraps everything in a Gradio interface for the web.
-It also pushes the trained model to the Hugging Face Hub.
+The idea first struck me while scrolling through movie reviews late at night.
+Some comments felt spot on, others were wildly off, and I found myself wishing there were a way to instantly sense the overall tone without reading through every word.
+That moment made me imagine a tool that could act like a sharp set of eyes, quietly classifying whether a review was positive or negative.
+It didn’t need to argue or explain—it just needed to capture the sentiment hidden in the text.
+From that passing thought, the seed of a project was planted.
+What started as idle curiosity turned into my IMDB sentiment analysis app.

+This app trains a movie review classifier on the IMDB dataset, giving it a solid foundation in recognizing how opinions take shape in text.
+I leaned on the Transformers library to handle both the model and the training process, which kept the heavy lifting efficient and modern.
+To make the experience accessible, I wrapped everything in a Gradio interface so anyone could interact with it directly from the web without setup struggles.
+Once the model was trained, I pushed it to the Hugging Face Hub so it could live beyond my machine and be reused by others.
+The project blends practical engineering with a touch of creativity, turning a simple thought about reviews into a working application.

 ## Requirements I Used
 Below is the exact requirements file I used.
 These versions work well together.
 They support training and the web UI.
 They also support pushing to the Hub.